 As our first pick, we picked Corsair’s ICUE H100i AIO cooler.
 This was the best AIO liquid cooler 2021 and it is still dominating the 2022 as well.
 The iCUE H100i offers 2 120 mm PWM fans, to achieve speed of 2400 RPM.
 It offers incredible cooling performance without disturbance.

 Zero RPM profiles within Corsair iCUE software let the fans completely stop when temperatures drop and eliminate noise from the fan even at idle.
-It’s clear that this efficient cooler is worthy to be the best 240mm AIO.
+It’s clear that this efficient cooler is worthy to be the best 240mm AIO liquid cooler.
 And obviously, it comes at a cost, but for the features it offers, you will happily pay extra for it.

 Now enjoy stunning RGB lighting across your gaming rig with Corsair’s brand new Hydro Series H100iPRO liquid cooler.
 They’re tiny, more bright than normal LEDs, and use minimal power consumption.
 The fans have also embraced the RGB.
 They’re ML 120 units that are transparent and uniquely designed for quiet operation with a CFP rate of 47 per minute.